benhutchings1/masters-mc-NEAT-algorithm/Dissertation/Dissertation.md

 The final house structure score is calculated as the average of: bounding wall, door, symmetry, block variance scores.

 #### Roof Model
 Since this is a simple structure with a lower search space, it is very easy for the fitness functions to be too controlling.
-For example, if the scores maximize for sloped rooves, then only sloped rooves will be generated, therefore it was very important to have gentle control.
+For example, if the scores maximize for sloped roofs, then only sloped roofs will be generated, therefore it was very important to have gentle control.
 The structure scores:</br>
 1. Compliance</br>
 This ensures the heightmap generated fits within the limits I have set.
 For example, if the maximum height set is 5 blocks and the heightmap contains a height greater than 5, then the solution doesn't pass the compliance check.
 This fitness is either a 0 (failed the check) or 1 (passed the check). </br>